Maple-Hearts/Maple-Docs/docs/Rules/home.md

 ---

+## Communication
+- ### Basic Procedures
+  - Refusal to communicate with other players in English only will result in a ban.
+  - Players are allowed to speak to each other in another language through personal messages or in other personal, non-public spaces.
+  - Any kind of advertising of other GTA V communities or cyber threats is forbidden on all servers and channels.
+Malicious advertisements or cyber threats aimed at hurting the community will result in a permanent ban.
+  - Do not spam identical or meaningless messages multiple times, including /me, do not spam server commands multiple times, and do not spam game-unrelated irritating sounds using voice chat.
+  - In-character offensive language and threats are allowed, however, insulting another character gives them a roleplay reason to take hostile action against your character. ***Racism/Sexual harassment is not allowed in character or outside character.***
+  - Any kind of out-of-character offensive language, threats or racism is prohibited.
+You cannot make death threats to living people, death threats aimed at living people will result in much harsher punishments.
+  - Excessively screaming swear words at people or a person is not tolerated.
+  - The use of voice/mic changers are allowed, as long as they are high quality and don't ruin the experience.
+  - A staff member has the right to request any player to stop offending another person if the staff member thing's that the in-character exception for offensive language is being abused in any sort of way.

+- ### Out Of Character
+  - OOC talk can be done in Discord and is prohibited while in the city.
+  - Do not use any immersion-breaking words, like "My Computer", "Pressed The Wrong Key", "My Mic Is Bugging Out", or "I have a body cam of it (When you are a civ without a body cam..)"
+  - You are not allowed to mention other "cities/counties" under any circumstance.
+  - Referring to other characters, whether it be your character or not, as "cousins, alter ego, brother, etc" is never allowed.
+  - Talking "spiritually" makes no sense and is a form of OOC terminology.
+  - Never mention the server rules in character.
+  - You WILL see popular streamers on the server, and under no circumstances should you ever come into the city looking for that person, and addressing them by an OOC name.
+You will be instantly banned without question.
+  - Please keep the flow of roleplay going, if any sort of bug happens ( Robbery script bugging out, cars being "ghosted" or going into tornado mode, saying a script is "scuffed"), simply report it afterwords. keep the scene going, find ways around it.
+  - Using words as "weird" or "strange" to describe someone's poor quality of roleplay is not allowed, help them out, in an OOC channel.
+  - In-character beef stays IN CHARACTER.
+If seen beefing outside of the city, actions will be enforced.
+  -

+---

 ## Deathmatching (RDM/VDM)
   - RDM - Random Death-Match
     - RDM is not allowed by any means, In short, RDM is Killing/Attempting to kill someone without intending to roleplay or without proper initiation.